Faculty Teaching Load

 The full-time teaching load for undergraduate programs is 18-24 semester hours in an academic year.
 The following table summarizes teaching loads by department for the fall 2009 semester.
 The teaching load for chemistry and physics on first glance appears to be low.
 This is not the case.
 Because of the characteristics of laboratory classes and the fact that a one-credit-hour laboratory can meet as many as four contact hours, for these science programs, semester credit hours are not used to define a full-time load.
 Instead, contact hours are used to define the load.
 Faculty in these departments, within a semester, on average, have a twelve-contact-hour load.
 The load for faculty in the music department appears to be excessive.
 This is because of the applied music courses that are offered.
 The faculty have many applied classed in which only one student is enrolled.

-of the semester a need to go on medical leave, resulting in several faculty having
+the semester a need to go on medical leave, resulting in several faculty having to

-to carry an extra load.
-These faculty were compensated for carrying a teaching
+carry an extra load.
+These faculty were compensated for carrying a teaching load

-load above 12 semester hours.
-The teaching load for Family and Consumer Sciences
+above 12 semester hours.
+The teaching load for Family and Consumer Sciences is high

 A full-time load for graduate faculty is 15 semester hours within a year.
 A faculty member may obtain this load by teaching nine semester hours during one semester and six during the other semester, or by using some other combination.